 Chapters let listeners jump straight to the part of an episode they care about.
 The catch is that podcast apps don't all read chapters the same way, and Apple Podcasts and Spotify each added their own automatic chapters recently.
+This article explains what each platform does and how to make sure your chapters are the ones people see.

 New to chapters?
 Start with What is a podcast chapter? and How to add a chapter.